-- Brown ground lamb in olive oil until tender in a 10-inch, oven-safe sauté pan and season with salt, pepper, garlic, and sage.2 tablespoons olive oil, 1 pound ground lamb, ½ teaspoon sea salt, ¼ teaspoon white pepper, 2 teaspoons fresh sage, 1 teaspoon garlic powder
+- Brown lamb in olive oil until tender in a 10-inch, oven-safe sauté pan and season with salt, pepper, garlic, and sage.2 tablespoons olive oil, 1 pound lamb, ½ teaspoon sea salt, ¼ teaspoon white pepper, 2 teaspoons fresh sage, 1 teaspoon garlic powder

 - Add tomatoes, leek and zucchini and sauté 2 additional minutes.
 Drain if necessary.2 teaspoons fresh sage, 1 cup cherry tomatoes, 1 cup zucchini, 1 leek, 2 tablespoons olive oil

-- Break eggs into a mixing bowl, add milk and beat just until combined.8 eggs, ½ cup milk
+- Break eggs into a mixing bowl, add milk and beat just until combined.8 eggs, ½ cup whole milk

 - Pour egg mixture into saute pan and cook over medium heat until egg pulls away from the edges, about 5 minutes.